ant-design/pro-components/docs/docs/faq.en-US.md

 };
 ```

 ### I'm unable to install `ProComponents` and its dependencies.
-By the way, I'm in mainland China.
+By the way, I'm in Mainland of China.

 Well, you can try [cnpm](http://npm.taobao.org/) and [yarn](https://www.npmjs.com/package/yarn).